modelscope/data-juicer/tools/fmt_conversion/post_tuning_dialog/README.md

 }
 ```

-In Data-Juicer, we use the Query-Response format as our intermediate format for post tuning dialog datasets.
-Thus, Data-Juicer provides several tools to convert datasets in other formats to Query-Response format and vice versa.
+In Data-Juicer, we pre-set fields to align with the last Query-Response format, which serves as our intermediate format for post-tuning dialog datasets.
+Correspondingly, we provide several tools to convert datasets in other formats to Query-Response format and vice versa.